DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 knowing when Centrelink payments or direct debits would be made.[^60] The report noted that those living in remote communities were either unable or unwilling to use internet banking.
-As a result of the Taskforce, the Australian Bankers Association put forward a proposal to eliminate fees on withdrawals and balance enquiries at selected ATMs in remote communities, and this was accepted by the competition regulator in late 2012.
+As a result of the taskforce, the Australian Bankers’ Association put forward a proposal to eliminate fees on withdrawals and balance enquiries at selected ATMs in remote communities, and this was accepted by the competition regulator in late 2012.